glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 Notes on Version 3.1
 ¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬¬
-* Support for SecurityMode.None for AppAfabric caching
+* Support for SecurityMode.None for AppAfabric caching (Issue £20)